anfelopera/anfelopera.github.io/teaching/README.md

 ## UPHF -- 2021/2022 (Valenciennes, France)

 These lectures make part of a complete course on mathematics for the IUT-GEII at the Polytechnic University of Hauts-de-France (UPHF, acronym in French).
-The courses are taught in French.
+The courses are taught in French and they are currently in progress.

 ### S1